mounishvatti/mounishvatti/README.md

 ## About me

 Hi there!
-I'm Mounish, a CS graduate based in India who loves to build things and explore various techstacks.
+I'm Mounish, a Computer Science graduate based in India who loves to build things and explore various techstacks.
 I am highly passionate about user experience, problem-solving, and product development.

 ## ⌘ - Tech Stack